epicshaggy/capacitor-native-biometric/readme.md

 ## Notes

-I haven't been able to thoroughly test this plugin on devices running Android.
+Hasn't been tested on Android API level 22 or lower.